wiaidp/MDFA-tutorial/README.md

-About the MDFA
+About the MDFA:

-The MDFA is a prediction framework built around two core ideas: recognizing the structural diversity of forecasting problems, and aligning the chosen methodology with the forecaster's specific research priorities.
+The MDFA is a prediction framework built around two core ideas i) recognizing the structural diversity of forecasting problems, and ii) aligning the chosen methodology with the forecaster's specific research priorities.